fullcontact/fullcontact-java-client/java11/README.md

 ```

 ## Changelog
+- v3.0.2 - Support for verifiedPhysical, expandedInterests, maxMaids, Epsilon data (in PersonResponse)
 - v3.0.1 - Support for Placekey
 - v3.0.0 - Support for Permission APIs
 - v2.3.0 - Separated MultifieldReq and less strict on reqeust validation